Skip to main content

 Dropbox

-All file & folders the linked user has access to whether on a Personal or Business account.
+All file folders the linked user has access to whether on a Personal or Business account.

-Dropbox does not use Drives, only Files & Folders.
+Dropbox does not use Drives, only Files Folders.

-Group users – Requires admin-level permissions.
+Group users – Returned only of the linked account has admin-level permissions.

 Sharepoint

-All file & folders the linked user has access to within document libraries of each accessible site.
+All file folders the linked user has access to within document libraries of each accessible site.

 Document libraries are normalized as Drives, named based on the site name + document library name.